 How does my church apply?

 Can MAP seminars replace Applied Ministry (2-hour required class)?

 Yes.
 Any MAP seminar will count as a substitution for the SBTS Applied Ministry class.
 This allows participating students to take another elective course in place of the required Applied Ministry class.

-Do MAP seminars count as residential credit like other field ed. classes?
+Do MAP seminars count as residential credit like other field education classes?

 Yes.
-All field education classes, including MAP seminars, can count as residential credit hours.
-A student can earn up to a maximum of 12 residential credit hours.
+All field education classes, including MAP seminars, can count as residential credit hours and are not subject to online fees.